MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-pim.md

 The Azure AD Privileged Identity Management (PIM) service allows role administrators to make time-bound admin role assignments.
 Additionally, Privileged role administrators can make users eligible for Azure AD admin roles.
 An eligible administrator can activate the role when they need it, and their permissions expire once they're done.

-In this tutorial, you'll create and extend an eligible role assignments, a user activate and deactivate eligible assignments.
-Lastly, the admin will remove an eligible role assignment.
+In this tutorial, you'll create, extend, activate, deactivate and remove eligible role assignments.

 ## Prerequisites